3000 S. Paradise Rd., Las Vegas, NV

 For the classic Vegas experience, visit the Westgate Las Vegas Resort & Casino, where both business and leisure travelers are offered gourmet and casual restaurants, first-rate entertainment and world-class gaming action, as well as easy access to the Strip via the Las Vegas Monorail.

-After an evening of entertainment, unwind inside the hip Tempo lounge or sit by the bar outside the lounge at a table overlooking the gaming floor.
+After an evening of entertainment, unwind inside the hip Tempo lounge, the Plaza Bar or The International Bar near the lobby.

 Boasting several restaurants, the Westgate Las Vegas truly has something to suit every taste.
 An enchanting Zen-inspired Asian garden, where a tranquil rain splashes down into a koi-filled pond, sits outside the entrance to the award-winning Benihana.
-Nearby, Teru Sushi in Las Vegas and TJ's Steakhouse offer guests two more great choices in fine dining, while The Buffet provides a more casual option.
+Nearby, Silk Road Noodle Bar, Teru Sushi and TJ's Steakhouse offer guests two more great choices in fine dining, while The Buffet provides a more casual option.
 Sid's Cafe is a 24-hour eatery in the heart of the casino where you can get appetizers, salads, burgers, sandwiches, main plates and desserts -- as well as standouts like The Elvis Sandwich and the Chicken Lollipops.
 Grab a quick cup of coffee, a glass of wine or a snack at Fortuna, located near the lobby.

 In the casino, crystal chandeliers run the length of the ceiling, while natural light from the hotel's front entrance permeates the floor, which includes an array of games, from baccarat to slot machines.
 There is a glass-enclosed high-limit table area as well as high-limit slots.
 The SuperBook, an enormous race and sports book spanning more than 30,000 square feet, includes a VIP section for high rollers, the non-smoking Ultimate Fan Cave and a deli.

 Accommodations at the Westgate Las Vegas are elegantly appointed and feature several modern amenities.
-The standard and premium rooms offer plush pillow-top mattresses, fine bed linens, flat-screen televisions, internet access and MP3 ports.
-A simple upgrade to the Concierge Level rooms gives guests access to the exclusive executive experience of the Resorts Club lounge, located on the 24th floor of the hotel's North Tower.
-Resorts Club guests enjoy complimentary breakfast, afternoon snacks and an evening wine and cheese reception as well as current newspapers and concierge services.
+The Signature rooms offer pillow-top mattresses, flat-screen televisions and wireless internet access.
+A simple upgrade to the Concierge Level rooms gives guests access to the exclusive executive experience of the Concierge Lounge, located on the casino floor of the hotel's East Tower.
+Concierge Level guests enjoy complimentary breakfast, snacks, cookies and evening cocktails and hors d'oeuvres.